[New Feature] Automated Incident Response Verification and Points to Note Using AWS DevOps Agent

-This article was 100% written by a human.
+This article is written entirely by a human.

 What is AWS DevOps Agent?

-DevOps Agent is a new feature announced at re:Invent 2025.
-It is an AI agent that can identify the root cause of failures from metrics and logs and propose mitigation and prevention measures.
+DevOps Agent is a new feature announced at re:Invent 2025 that is an AI agent capable of identifying the root cause of failures from metrics and logs, and proposing mitigation and preventative measures.

-It is currently available as a public preview in the Northern Virginia (us-east-1) region only.
+Currently, it is available as a public preview only in the Northern Virginia (us-east-1) region.

-In addition to CloudWatch as an alert detection source and telemetry collection target, it is also possible to integrate with the following monitoring services.
+In addition to CloudWatch as the source of alert detection and the target of telemetry collection, it is also possible to integrate with the following monitoring services.

 - Datadog